We prioritize collective, evidence-based learning to achieve equitable and enduring solutions

 Why it matters

-supporting the rights and well-being of people includes eliminating deforestation in the tropics and its long-term impacts, including carbon emissions, destruction of biodiversity – and all too often, the displacement, loss of livelihoods, and destruction of cultural and spiritual sites.
+Meeting global climate and biodiversity goals while supporting the rights and well-being of people requires eliminating deforestation in the tropics and its long-term impacts, including carbon emissions, biodiversity loss – and all too often, the displacement, loss of livelihoods, and destruction of cultural and spiritual sites.
+But halting and reversing deforestation requires collective action and systemic change.

 Photo by Kynan Tegar